CancerPrecision®

 Graphic three typical HRD events

 LOH is the irreversible loss of a single parental allele, which is especially severe in cases where defective gene versions are retained.
 LOH regions are defined as larger than 15 Mb but less than the whole chromosome.
-TAI occurs when the telomeric end of a chromosome is severely shortened in one of the two paternal chromosomes which causes an allelic imbalance in this region.
+TAI occurs when the telomeric end of a chromosome is severely shortened in one of the two parental chromosomes which causes an allelic imbalance in this region.
 This imbalance occurs because the repetitive DNA sequences in telomere regions are especially sensitive to HRD.
+LST counts the number of transition points between abnormal chromosome regions that generate chromosomal gains or losses larger than 10 Mb.

 CNV Analysis